Andy Garcia: 1980s

 García began acting at Florida International University but soon went to Hollywood.
-He had a short role alongside Angela Lansbury in the first episode of Murder, She Wrote as "1st white tough", in 1984.
-He played the role of a gang member in the first episode of TV series Hill Street Blues.
+He had a short role alongside Angela Lansbury in "The Murder of Sherlock Holmes", the first episode of Murder, She Wrote as "1st White Tough", in 1984.
+He played the role of a gang member in "Hill Street Station", the first episode of TV series Hill Street Blues.
 He appeared in a supporting role in The Mean Season in 1985, alongside Kurt Russell.

-In 1987, Garciá received an acting breakthrough in Brian De Palma's crime drama The Untouchables.
+In 1987, García received an acting breakthrough in Brian De Palma's crime drama The Untouchables.
 The film starred Kevin Costner, Sean Connery, Charles Martin Smith, Patricia Clarkson, and Robert De Niro.
 The film follows Eliot Ness as he forms the Untouchables law enforcement team to bring Al Capone to justice during the Prohibition era.
 It received widespread critical acclaim and was a financial success.

-In 1989, García acted in the Ridley Scott action thriller Black Rain with Michael Douglas.
-The film received mixed reviews from critics but was a financial success earning $134 million.
+In 1989, García acted in the Ridley Scott action thriller Black Rain with Michael Douglas as Detective Charlie Vincent.
+The film received mixed reviews from critics but was a financial success, earning $134 million.

 1990s

-In 1989, Francis Ford Coppola cast García as Vincent Mancini, the illegitimate son of Sonny Corleone, in The Godfather Part III (1990).
+In 1989, Francis Ford Coppola cast García as Vincent Mancini, the illegitimate son of Sonny Corleone (James Caan), in The Godfather Part III (1990).
 The film stars Al Pacino, Diane Keaton, and Eli Wallach.
-The film concludes the story of Michael Corleone, the patriarch of the Corleone family, who attempts to legitimize his criminal empire.
-For his performance, García earned an Academy Award for Best Supporting Actor nomination, as well as a Golden Globe Award nomination.
+The film concludes the story of Michael Corleone (Pacino), the patriarch of the Corleone family, who attempts to legitimize his criminal empire.
+For his performance, García earned an Academy Award nomination for Best Supporting Actor at the 63rd Academy Awards, as well as a Golden Globe Award nomination for Best Supporting Actor at the 48th Golden Globe Awards.

-In the 1990s, García appeared in the Mike Figgis film Internal Affairs, in which he engages in a battle of wits with a corrupt fellow police officer, played by Richard Gere.
-In 1992, he played a cynical everyman in Stephen Frears' Hero starring Dustin Hoffman, Geena Davis, and Joan Cusack.
-In 1994, he played the enabling husband of an alcoholic played by Meg Ryan in When a Man Loves a Woman.
-In 1995, he portrayed a tragic criminal in Things to Do in Denver When You're Dead alongside Christopher Lloyd, Steve Buscemi, and Christopher Walken.
-He starred as a hotshot lawyer in the 1996 Sidney Lumet drama Night Falls on Manhattan alongside Richard Dreyfus, and James Gandolfini.
+In the 1990s, García appeared in the Mike Figgis film Internal Affairs, in which his character Raymond Avilla engages in a battle of wits with a corrupt fellow police officer Dennis Peck, played by Richard Gere.
+In 1992, he played John Bubber, a cynical everyman in Stephen Frears' Hero starring Dustin Hoffman, Geena Davis, and Joan Cusack.
+That same year, he co-starred with Uma Thurman in the thriller Jennifer 8.
+In 1994, he played Michael Green, the enabling husband of Alice, an alcoholic played by Meg Ryan in When a Man Loves a Woman.
+In 1995, he portrayed Jimmy "The Saint" Tosnia, a tragic criminal in Things to Do in Denver When You're Dead alongside Christopher Lloyd, Steve Buscemi, and Christopher Walken.
+He starred as Sean Casey, a hotshot lawyer in the 1996 Sidney Lumet drama Night Falls on Manhattan alongside Richard Dreyfus, and James Gandolfini.
 He played mobster Lucky Luciano in Hoodlum (1997) alongside Tim Roth, and Laurence Fishburne.
-He portrayed a cop trying to save his gravely ill son in the 1998 action thriller Desperate Measures starring Michael Keaton and Marcia Gay Harden.
+He portrayed a Detective Frank Conner, cop trying to save his gravely ill son Matthew (Joseph Cross) in the 1998 action thriller Desperate Measures starring Michael Keaton and Marcia Gay Harden.